qstainless/TextAnalyzer/README.md

 This is because the program parses the target URL line by line.
 Lines that begin with "<" or end with ">" are ignored for purposes of counting words in them.

 ## To do
 Refactor the `countWordFrequencies` method to detect lines that begin with "<" and ignore all following lines up to and including the next line with a closing ">".
-Because the lines will be ignored, there will be no need to call the `htmlToText`.
+Because the lines will be ignored, there will be no need to call the `htmlToText` method.